PLEASE NOTE: Council made the decision on 24 May 2016 to cease mandatory cat registration as of 1 July 2016.

 It is important to note all cat owners in Ipswich, regardless of whether they require a permit or not, must comply with Local Law standards.

-Should you wish to make a request for Council to investigate the keeping of more than two cats on a person's property, please contact Council on (07) 3810 6666 with the necessary information including location and address of the property and estimation of the number of cats being kept.
+Should you wish to make a request for Council to investigate the keeping of more than two cats on a person's property on land that exceeds the above-listed requirements, please click here to report it online via MyIpswich or contact Council on (07) 3810 6666 with the necessary information including location and address of the property and estimation of the number of cats being kept.

 Local Laws are provided by Council to assist owners to look after their cat/s, and to promote ownership responsibility in the protection of our local environment.
 All cat owners in Ipswich must comply with the following minimum standards in accordance with Local Law No. 6 (AnimalManagement) 2013, regardless of whether they require a permit or not: